Updated (September 14, 2020): The review got updated to MindNode 7.3.1.

-MindNode 5 is a brainstorming application for Mac and iOS.
-It came out in December 2017, and is regularly updates with minor additions and bugfixes.
+MindNode 7 is a brainstorming application for Mac and iOS.
+It came out in January 2020, and has regularly updates with minor additions and bugfixes.

 On both platforms, MindNode comes with an elegant and simple approach to mind-mapping.
 It is a brainstorming app in its core, with simple features, well-made keyboard shortcuts on all platforms, web-sharing features, and sync through iCloud.